 Our community has become very adroit at doing this with their eyes closed.
 In fact, based on the analysis of the research we’ve received from Australia’s Bond University, as well as the research we’ve conducted on our own, the data shows our students have the capacity to quickly and consistently change their brain waves.
 Many of our students can change their brain waves on command.
 One of the tools we’ve been using for more than half a decade to help people change their brain waves and move into trance is the kaleidoscope.

-We use the kaleidoscope is because when you gaze into the kaleidoscope, it bypasses the perceptual networks that are associated with stored “known” information in the brain.
+The reason we use the kaleidoscope is because, when you gaze into the kaleidoscope, it bypasses the perceptual networks that are associated with stored “known” information in the brain.
 You don’t see a car, a bicycle, a face, or anything that you would associate as known to you.
 Because the neocortex is the memory bank of the known self, it bypasses your connection to everything that is known by association.
 Now you are opening the door to the unknown.

 As you increase your suggestibility by suppressing your analytical mind, the decrease in your brain waves from beta to alpha to even theta, increases your level of trance.
 So if we teach people how to move into trance with their eyes open, and at the same time we bleed mystical imagery into the kaleidoscope while the person is in a suggestible state, then we are training and programming them for a mystical experience.

-To learn more, please visit our event page.
+To learn more, please visit our events page.